saachisdc/Cozy_Adlib_Game/README.md

 **Includes:**

 - Story title and intro text
+- Images pathway to public folder
 - Ordered story steps
 - Choice options for each step
 - Branch text for each choice
 - Definition of which choices are “correct”
 - Possible ending variations
+- Unhinged heuristic model, with weight and clamping

 **Design goal:**
 This file should be easy to duplicate to create additional stories.

----

-### `StoryLayout.jsx`
+### `UnhingedScore.js`

 **Purpose:**
-Determines the layout of the story section of the app

-**Includes:**

-- Story title, story selection, actual story, footer

-**Design goal:**
-This file should be easy to duplicate to create additional stories.
+Calculates the heuristic Unhinged Score and buckets the lables

+**Heuristic Scoring Logic:**

+- Each story step has one “correct” choice, which earns the user 1 point per correct choice (total of 3)
+- Each story has an unhinged model that includes a list of cozy words (-1), weird words (+2), and self-aware words (+1) that appear in the specific story
+- model tracks user choices and signal words in resulting text
+- model adds up the number of wrong word choices, cozy words, weird words, and self-aware words and gives a clamped score from 0 to 10 to Game.jsx
+- model provides a label to Game.jsx to surface, based on score: 0-3 (wholesome), 4-6 (kinda odd), 7-10 (totally unhinged)

 ---

-## Scoring Logic (Current)

-- Each story step has one “correct” choice
-- The user earns 1 point per correct choice
-- Total score ranges from 0–3
-- The final line of the story changes based on the score

-This logic is currently implemented in **plain JavaScript**.
+## Naive Bayes ML Component Overview

 ---

 ## Future Ideas (Optional)

-- Add more stories using the same structure
-- Introduce a playful “unhinged score” based on text features
-- Experiment with lightweight ML-style scoring in JavaScript
-- Improve mobile UI and accessibility

 ---